 Learn how to cook salmon fillets to perfection in the Instant Pot!Click To Tweet

 To up the ante in the flavour stakes, you can add a few simple things to inject a little something extra to your fish.
 Here, I squeezed over some lemon juice, brushed the salmon with chipotle paste and tucked some moderately fat asparagus spears in next to them before programming for a mere 3 minutes.
-I cook an onion and a pepper with some chunks of chorizo to serve with our spicy salmon and steamed asparagus for a sort-of-Mexican surf’n’turf dinner which is a real winner!
+In a sauteé pan on the hob, I cook an onion and a pepper with some chunks of chorizo to serve alongside for a sort-of-Mexican surf’n’turf dinner which is a real winner!

 Supremely simple but succulent and flavourful.
 You'll never need to order a takeaway when you have an Instant Pot and a couple of salmon fillets in!